dnpoch/senthryX/README.md

    - Place the downloaded mod file into the `mods` folder within your Minecraft directory.

+   - In `server.properties`, it’s recommended to disable the vanilla whitelist (white-list=false) to allow the mod to fully handle access control based on usernames and IPs.
+     - Optionally, you can leave the vanilla whitelist enabled for an additional layer of security, but this is not required.

 3. Initial Server Startup

    - Start or restart your server.
 On the first startup, an error is expected—this is normal.
 During this process, a file named `config.json` will be generated in the `config/sentrix` directory.